lammps/lammps/doc/src/kspace_style.rst

 Define a long-range solver for LAMMPS to use each timestep to compute long-range Coulombic interactions or long-range :math:`1/r^6` interactions.
 Most of the long-range solvers perform their computation in K-space, hence the name of this command.
+The *tild* style is the exception: *tild* computes non-bonded forces between particles on a grid similar to the PM component of the PPPM solver below.
+A deeper discussion can be found on the :doc:`kspace_style tild <kspace_tild>` doc page.

 When such a solver is used in conjunction with an appropriate pair style, the cutoff for Coulombic or :math:`1/r^N` interactions is effectively